AndyGauge/andygauge.github.io/_posts/2016-06-28-Jekyll-on-Windows-Subsystem-Linux.md

 tags: [ 'WSL' ]
 ---

 In [Github Pages With Jekyll](/github-pages) I discussed my preference for running Linux tools on top of Windows, A Virtual Machine.
 This isolation allows the Linux file system to be native to the kernel.
 The Ext4 file system exists within a single file on the Host machine.
-This is not a walk through, but rather supplemental information to that outlined in the previous post.

 Microsoft Build 2016 rocked the world announcing Bash would be ported to Windows in the latest Windows Preview, a week later [Windows Blog](https://blogs.windows.com/windowsexperience/2016/04/06/announcing-windows-10-insider-preview-build-14316/) made the release announcement.
 Another post by [Mike Harsh](https://blogs.windows.com/buildingapps/2016/03/30/run-bash-on-ubuntu-on-windows/) details the offering.
 Just about every google search I do looking for details about using the subsystem fills the page with instructions how to install Windows Insider Preview.
 [This one](http://www.howtogeek.com/249966/how-to-install-and-use-the-linux-bash-shell-on-windows-10/) had all the information I needed to get it running.